The topic of tide come up frequently in the flat-Earth community. Let’s examine some of the ‘issues’ they brought up about tides in Q&A format.

 On the side of the Earth facing away from the Moon, the gravitational force of the Moon exerted on that location is weaker than the Earth’s average.
 So the resulting tidal force has an upwards direction, resulting in a high tide.

-Why tide is only affected by the Moon and the Sun?
+Why is tide only affected by the Moon and the Sun?

 Other celestial bodies have gravitational effects on the Earth, but because of their distances and smaller mass, the effect is insignificant.